chobble-mirror/marky-t/src/services/birthday-parties.md

 ## What My Birthday Clients Say

 > "Mark DJ'd for my 40th at the weekend and he was absolutely brilliant!
 He played all the tunes I'd requested in advance and kept the dance floor packed!
-Everyone is still talking about how fab the music was!" - Claire
+Everyone is still talking about how fab the music was!" **Claire**

-> "Mark played at my engagement party recently and I couldn't recommend him enough.
-We had ages ranging from 15-70 and he entertained them all, great music and laughs!" - Steve

 > "We booked Mark for my husband's surprise 40th.
-Absolutely brilliant, would highly recommend." - Sophie
+Absolutely brilliant, would highly recommend." **Sophie**

 ---